 - (C) Some shares in AIM listed companies held in an ISA and held for at least two years may be eligible for IHT relief.
 All shares held in an ISA are exempt from CGT. - (D) In certain circumstances.
-Specific IHT advice is required(E) There is no tax free exit for shares for which EIS deferral relief only was claimed. - (F) With effect from 6 April 2016 the 10% tax credit on dividends has been abolished and replaced with an annual dividend allowance (the dividend nil rate ('DNR)).
-The DNR charges income tax at 0% on the first £5,000 of an individual's dividend income which would be chargeable to tax but for the DNR.
-Chargeable dividend income above the DNR is chargeable to tax at basic, upper or higher rate dependent upon the tax rate which applies to the individual shareholder - (G) With effect from 6 April 2014, the Annual Allowance will be reduced to £40k (from £50k), with the following features: - The reduced Annual Allowance applies to all i.e. there are no special restrictions for "high earners" (as there were in the 2009/10 and 2010/11 tax years) up to 5 April 2016.
-From 6 April 2016 those with annual income (including pension) over £150,000 will have their annual allowance reduced by £1 to a minimum of £10,000 for every £2 over £150,000 for individuals with annual income excluding pension below £110,000 there will be no reduction - Within the Annual Allowance, member contributions benefit from tax relief at the individual's marginal rate of tax, i.e. up to 45% - Within the Annual Allowance, relievable member contributions are limited to 100% of employment earnings. - The reduction in the Annual Allowance is, however, accompanied by a "Carry Forward" facility, allowing pension scheme members (if a member of a pension scheme at some time during the earlier tax years) to Carry Forward the difference between £40k from 6 April 2014 and the lesser level of total contributions made in the previous three tax years. - The 2015/16 tax year was split into two years, a 'pre-alignment tax year' which provides an annual allowance of £80,000 (plus any c/f from 14/15, 13/14; 12/13) for all pension savings ending on or after 6 April 2015 and on or before 8 July 2015.
-From 9 July 2015 there is a nil annual allowance with up to £40,000 of the £80,000 added to that nil amount provided those individuals were members of a registered pension scheme during the period 6 April 2015 to 8 July 2015.
-Those who were not will have an annual allowance of £40,000 for the period 9 July 2015 to 5 April 2016. - (H) Up to £1M of EIS investment may be carried back to the previous tax year if the limit for that year was not fully utilised. - (I) Up to £100k of SEIS investment may be carried back to the previous tax year if the limit for the year was not fully utilised.
+Specific IHT advice is required - (E) There is no tax free exit for shares for which EIS deferral relief only was claimed. - (F) With effect from 6 April 2016 the 10% tax credit on dividends has been abolished and replaced with an annual dividend allowance (the dividend nil rate ('DNR)).
+The DNR charges income tax at 0% on the first £2,000 of an individual's dividend income which would be chargeable to tax but for the DNR.
+Chargeable dividend income above the DNR is chargeable to tax at basic, upper or higher rate dependent upon the tax rate which applies to the individual shareholder. - (G) Relief for pension contributions is complex and separate advice should be taken. - In 2020/2021 those with annual income (including pension) over £2000,000 will have their annual allowance reduced by £1 to a minimum of £10,000 for every £2 over £200,000 for individuals with annual income excluding pension below £200,000 there will be no reduction - Within the Annual Allowance, member contributions benefit from tax relief at the individual's marginal rate of tax, i.e. up to 45% - Within the Annual Allowance, relievable member contributions are limited to 100% of employment earnings. - The reduction in the Annual Allowance is, however, accompanied by a "Carry Forward" facility, allowing pension scheme members (if a member of a pension scheme at some time during the earlier tax years) to Carry Forward the difference between £40k from thye previous 3 tax years and the lesser level of total contributions made in the previous three tax years. - (H) Up to £1M of EIS investment may be carried back to the previous tax year if the limit for that year was not fully utilised. - (I) Up to £100k of SEIS investment may be carried back to the previous tax year if the limit for the year was not fully utilised.